mattiatonelli/dbt-workshop/1_Findability/solution/README.md

 ## 3. Test the Findability

 Try to search for the model and its columns by using the search bar.
-Can you easily find the `top_citizens` model?
+Can you easily find the `winners` model?
 If so, the kingdom is now ready to easily discover it! 🔍